casibase/casibase/README.md

 Contact: <https://tawk.to/chat/623352fea34c2456412b8c51/1fuc7od6e>

 ## Contribute
-For casibase, if you have any questions, you can give issues, or you can also directly start Pull Requests(but we recommend giving issues first to communicate with the community).
+For Casibase, if you have any questions, you can give issues, or you can also directly start Pull Requests(but we recommend giving issues first to communicate with the community).

 ## License